Car fleet manager

 But ensuring these vehicles run smoothly, safely, and cost-effectively requires a skilled professional – car fleet manager.
 From acquiring new vehicles and managing maintenance schedules to ensuring driver safety and optimizing fuel efficiency, car fleet managers perform multiple roles.
 Their dedication to maximizing fleet performance and minimizing costs contributes significantly to the success of an organization.

-The Role of a Car Fleet Manager in an Organization
+What is the Role of a Car Fleet Manager

 A car fleet manager acts as the central hub for everything related to a company's fleet of vehicles.
 Their responsibilities cover a wide range of tasks, all geared towards optimizing fleet operations and maximizing cost-effectiveness.